daronphang/coding_resources/computer-science/algorithms/lp/conversion.md

 ### Step 3

-Convert equality constraints into inequality by replacing it with both greater-than and less-than Convert greater-than to less-than constraints by multiplying them by -1.
+Convert equality constraints into inequality by replacing it with both greater-than and less-than

 ```
 Maximize